KFTV-DT: Early years

 Gann Television Enterprises, a limited partnership of Harold D. Gann, Louis Maccagno and George L. Naron, filed for a construction permit to build a new TV station on channel 21 in Hanford on October 31, 1960; the application was granted on March 29, 1961.
 Before signing on, Maccagno was replaced by C. B. Stewart.
 From a transmitter site at Lakeside Park, where Highway 99 crosses the Kings River, KDAS, an independent station, went on air under special temporary authority on December 20, 1961.
 The "Local Hometown TV" station offered a variety of locally produced programs, including news, sports and church services.

 The joint partnership of Gann, Stewart and Naron ended in discordant fashion.
 In late November, the other two partners filed a suit against Gann asking for the dissolution of the partnership, alleging that Gann's conduct had caused the resignation of a number of employees and that resultant turnover had left the station in a "technical and engineering turmoil".
-The station was transferred to a new partnership run by Naron and Sweeney in June 1963 and remained operational for another 18 months; channel 21 received authority to go silent from the FCC on December 23, 1964.
+The station was transferred to a new partnership run by Naron and Sweeney in June 1963 and remained operational for another 18 months; channel 21 received authority to go silent from the Federal Communications Commission (FCC) on December 23, 1964.

 In January 1965, the sale of KDAS to car dealer Harvey F. Himes and Cy Newman, both of Fresno, was announced; the new owners announced plans to change the call sign to KSJV-TV, for "San Joaquin Valley", and relocate the transmitter to a mountaintop site.
 In addition, the station would be affiliated with a proposed television network known as the Unisphere Broadcasting System.
 The sale was not filed with the FCC until November, and it was not until February 1966 when the transaction was approved and the new call letters adopted.
 On February 10, channel 21 returned to the air, with its inaugural program being an hour of live entertainment from the Hanford studios in the Civic Center Building.
 It lasted just over three months.
 On May 14, Cy Newman announced the station would go off the air after the next day's programming for new equipment and technical changes, an outage slated to last three weeks.
 The former studio area in the Civic Center Building was used by Kings County to house the probation department.

 On December 8, 1967, the FCC moved to delete the channel 21 permit for failure to prosecute; KSJV Television, Inc., challenged the decision, and its petition for reconsideration was granted in April 1968.